jxz12/EcoBuilder/README.md

 double check the score for certiain combinations too automated random graphs to test for no NaN

-check all UI.Image components to make sure they have materials check all serializefields to make sure they are not null check all levels to see if their parent variant is base, and if their flavour texts are not 'TODO' check for any TMPro.TMP_SubMeshUI scripts check that all UI navigation is disabled use reflection to smell the smellylisteners
+use reflection to smell the smellylisteners check all levels to see if their parent variant is base, and if their flavour texts are not 'TODO'

+check that all UI navigation is disabled

 # Research world
 verify high scores by checking matrices